 Media Resources is located on LG1.
 The collection consists of DVD, VHS, VCD, CD, audiocassettes, and slides.
 Selected Hong Kong TV programs and videos from the University Archives are available via Streaming Videos.

-The On Call Collection consists of less-used books, duplicate copies, old editions, and journals with complete e-coverage that have been sent to storage.
+The On Call Collection consists of audio-cassettes, laser discs, slides, indexes of microfilms, supplementary materials of media items, less-used books, duplicate copies, old editions, and journals with complete e-coverage that have been sent to storage.
 Users can request on call items to be brought from storage by choosing the REQUEST button in the Library Catalog.
 The usual turnaround time is one day.

 Items are placed in the Reserve Collection on G/F at faculty members request, usually for class assignments.
 They are intended for limited-time use in the Library.
 Some reserve items are available electronically.